tapihdev/junit-monorepo-go/README.md

 # junit-monorepo-go

-This action clearly displays the results of multi-module monorepos in Go by commenting CI results to PRs and Actons summary pages.
+This action displays the CI results of multi-module monorepos in Go by commenting on a PR and an Actions summary page.

 | <img src="https://github.com/user-attachments/assets/e3638734-63df-48a7-8910-ab1fb37ae600"/> |
 | :------------------------------------------------------------------------------------------: |